-Upon completion of the BA Degree in Music, students are able to do the following:
+Upon completion of the BA in Music, students will be able to demonstrate the following:

-- 1. Demonstrate technical and artistic proficiency on a primary instrument or voice - 2.
-Contribute positively to musical ensembles and collaborate effectively with fellow ensemble members and ensemble directors - 3.
-Use their knowledge and skills from performance, music theory, and music history to write critically about musical works and concepts - 4.
-Demonstrate familiarity with the major composers, performers, musical styles, and cultural trends of all periods in the history of Western music
+- 1. Demonstrate technical and artistic proficiency on a primary instrument or voice; - 2.
+Contribute positively to musical ensembles and collaborate effectively with fellow ensemble members and ensemble directors:

+- 3. Use their knowledge and skills from performance, music theory, and music history to write critically about musical works and concepts; - 4.
+Demonstrate familiarity with the major composers, performers, musical styles, and cultural trends of all periods in the history of Western music.